 About Farmbox Direct

-Farmbox direct is a produce delivery service.
-They send boxes of freshly picked produce, (fruits and veggies), straight to your doorstep!
+Farmbox direct is an online produce delivery service.
+They send boxes of freshly picked produce from local farms, (fruits and veggies), straight to your doorstep!
 Did you also know that their produce is ORGANIC?
 This is what I love MOST about their service.

 They have been featured in outlets such as Forbes and Martha Stewart to name a few.
 Plus, with everything going on lately, door delivery services are a HUGE trend and I can see why!
 It is easy, convenient, healthier and totally affordable!